5 ways to give your child the gift of travel this holiday season

 Another year, we took our kids skiing in the Alps with a side trip to Salzburg.
 We purchased The Sound of Music movie and watched it repeatedly.
 Not only could we place every scene on our The Sound of Music tour with Panorama Tours, we didn’t miss a beat singing the songs on the bus!

 KidTripster Tip: Visiting a famous landmark?
 Check out the LEGO Architecture sets that allow kids to build it before seeing it in person.
 There are dozens to choose from including the U.S. Capitol, Buckingham Palace, and the Louvre.

 3/Educate your little traveler

 So what should go under the tree?
-Think about everything your kids may need on the trip from sticker books, travel games, and small goodies to keep them busy on planes and in restaurants to gear that they can use at the destination.
+Think about everything your kids may need on the trip like sticker books, travel games, and small goodies to keep them busy on planes and in restaurants.
+And don’t forget gear that they can use at the destination.
 Going snorkeling in Hawaii?
 Wrap up wetsuits, snorkels, and masks.
 When we went to China one year, I gave the boys pocket kites that they flew in Tiananmen Square.
 Those kites ended up attracting some Chinese children, and the boys had a memorable cultural exchange.

 KidTripster Tip: I always include new clothes for the trip among the gifts.
 Pick a general color scheme for the whole family.
 It makes packing a lot more efficient because the clothes will mix and match.
 And you’ll end up with much better vacation photos!